Code-Institute-Submissions/interactivefrontenddevelopment-1/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 Contact form:
-Go to the "Contact Us" page
+1: Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+2: Try to submit the empty form and verify that an error message about the required fields appears.
+Test passed.
+3: Try to submit the form with an invalid email address and verify that a relevant error message appears.
+Test Failed.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+4: Try to submit the form with all inputs valid and verify that a success message appears.
+Test Passed.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.